eywalker/NeuroSciPy/README.md

 # NeuroSciPy
-A collection of common analysis methods for neuroscience
+A collection Python code for common analysis methods in neuroscience.